Right Arrow

 5. Adaptability to emerging technologies

-Employers must maintain OSHA Forms 300, 300A, and 301 for at least five years, with critical reporting requirements including notification within 8 hours of work-related fatalities and 24 hours of hospitalizations, amputations, or eye loss (Source: OSHA).
+Employers must maintain OSHA Forms 300, 300A, and 301 for at least five years.
+Critical reporting requirements include notification within 8 hours of work-related fatalities and 24 hours of hospitalizations, amputations, or eye loss (Source: OSHA).

 Video-based safety monitoring in action

-Video analytics converts safety compliance from reactive monitoring to proactive hazard prevention.
+Video AI converts safety compliance from reactive monitoring to anticipatory hazard detection.
 AI-powered systems automatically detect:

 • Missing personal protective equipment